gustavo-gomes-ghg/gustavo-career-history/README.md

 Currently this project has been completed and is in production.
 All services are working properly.

 ##### _Learning Outcomes_
-From this project, I learn a such AWS services features and how it works.
-On the technical side, about AWS services, I learn about costs and how optimize, setup of security groups rules, how to encrypt existing EBS volumes properly, ALB and WAF setup, features and rules, Buckets and users security.
+From this project, I learned a such AWS services features and how it works.
+On the technical side, about AWS services, I learned about costs and how optimize, setup of security groups rules, how to encrypt existing EBS volumes properly, ALB and WAF setup, features and rules, Buckets and users security.
 I also strengthened my skills involving clouding services and application, encouraging me to migrate another applications or to start a new project with a serverless approach.

-Regarding project management, I also learn how to think about and make right choices to avoid that your project stay sticked to a specific cloud forever.
+Regarding project management, I also learned how to think about and make right choices to avoid that your project stay sticked to a specific cloud forever.

 <div align="center">
   <img alt="infrastructure" src="./public/images/infrastructure/infra.png" width="500px">